Infants 0 - 4 years carried free of charge but MUST be added to your booking

 6pm (duration 1hr 30 mins) or 8pm (duration 2hrs) cruise only - operates 27 Dec 2017 - 28 Feb 2018 and will offer a complimentary cheeseboard & a glass of wine per adult.

-The TSS Earnslaw will undergo annual maintenance late May 2018 - late June 2018 and will NOT be operating.
+The TSS Earnslaw will undergo annual maintenance early June 2018 - early July 2018 and will NOT be operating.
 Alternatively choose the Walter Peak Farm Tour and travel across Lake Wakatipu is by one of our smaller boats

 TSS Earnslaw Special Cruises: On 31 Dec 2017 a TSS Earnslaw New Year's Eve Cruise will operate around the Frankton Arm, departing at 10.30pm - contact us for more information